 Revel in the fall foliage and orchards of Dutchess County and pick apples till the cows come home!
 The bus will make stops in the quaint town of Rhinebeck for lunch on your own.
 Then we’ll stop at the friendly petting zoo and get lost in the corn maze at local favorite, Kesicke Farm.
 Next, we’ll travel to historic Rose Hill Farm for apple picking.
-NEW for 2019, they have added a cider tasting room.
 We’ll then proceed to the idyllic Greig Farm for pygmy goat feeding, the indoor farmer’s market and café (and more apple picking if you wish.)
-Tour includes guide, farm entrance fees, corn maze and transportation.
+Tour includes guide and transportation.

 Rhinebeck: This historic little town nestled in the New York Hudson Valley region reveals majestic views of the Catskill Mountains, the Hudson River, and more.
 The Village boasts tree lined streets that beckon you to meander for hours through very unique specialty shoppes.
 You will find both contemporary & classic, European & domestic men’s and women’s apparel, jewelry & crafts, spa & beauty services, holistic practitioners, home furnishings, books, stationery, gifts, tabletop, kitchen gadgets, hiking & equestrian gear.
 With its fine dining, casual bistros, and a thriving locavore movement, Rhinebeck has been touted as one of America’s best Gourmet towns.